Color & Special Effect Vinyl FAQ

 Check out all our color vinyl options and the FAQ on noise floor.

 Without getting all scientific, noise floor is the amount of ambient sound created by the record and turntable that is not present in the audio recording.
 Think of it as low-level noise pollution.
 Black PVC is made in large volumes and is produced to generate the lowest noise floor possible.
 Color PVC produces a higher noise floor because of the color additives and chemical makeup of the plastic.
-If your audio is on the soft side or if you are aiming to impress the Audiophile community, you’ll probably want to stay away from color vinyl in general and the following colors in particular: metallics, white, crystal vellum, color blends and mixtures, special effect vinyl.
-Our owner says, if you want the best sound, choose black.
-Everything else is a fun novelty.
+If your audio is on the soft side or if you are aiming to impress the Audiophile community, you’ll probably want to stay away from color vinyl in general and the following colors in particular: metallics, white, clear, color blends and mixtures, special effect vinyl.

 Because we run jobs of all colors on the presses, there’s sometimes a bit of the previous job’s color that can mix in with the new job.
 With all jobs we purge the machines to minimize any color transfer.
 If you’re extra concerned with not getting any possible color streaks or spotting on your order, you have the option to add on an extruder cleaning to minimize this even more.
 An extruder cleaning is recommended with any light solid colors, like white, or our clear options.
 Ask your sales rep. for pricing.